svranckx/ets-common/README.md

 ### Purpose
 This is the top-level POM for test suite projects developed as part of the [OGC Compliance Program](http://cite.opengeospatial.org/).
-Each test project provides an executable test suite (ETS) that can be run using a test harness such as [TestNG](http://testng.org/).
+Each test project implements an executable test suite (ETS) that can be run using a test harness such as [TestNG](http://testng.org/).

 ### Usage